 Catelyn's monologue concerning her treatment of Jon Snow as a child got some criticism from book fans who thought it's too out of character from her book version, though everyone seems to appreciate Michelle Fairley's delivery.

 The Hold Steady's cover of "The Bear and the Maiden Fair" being played over the end credits immediately after the gruesome shot of Jaime's hand being cut off.
 Fans differ on whether it's a good use of Mood Whiplash.

-Loras's characterization in season three, including his fling with Olyvar and his discussion of his dream wedding.
+Loras's characterization in Season 3, including his fling with Olyvar and his discussion of his dream wedding.